|Responsible University Administrator:||President|

 Q. I want to report sexual misconduct to the University.
 Whom should I contact?

 A. The University strongly encourages persons who have experienced sexual misconduct to report the incident to the University’s Title IX Coordinator.
 These reporting procedures are outlined in the University’s Procedures for The Resolution of Allegations of Sexual Misconduct on the Title IX website (www.usm.edu/sexual-misconduct).
 The Title IX Coordinator oversees investigations and disciplinary proceedings for sexual misconduct cases, as well as the interim accommodations and assistance for those who report such misconduct.
-The easiest way to submit a formal report is to file a complaint by visiting the aforementioned website or to contact the Title IX Coordinator directly:Rebecca Malley, Ph.D.
+The easiest way to submit a formal report is to file a complaint by visiting the aforementioned website or contact one of the Title IX Coordinators directly:Rebecca Malley, Ph.D.
 Title IX Coordinator 601-266-6804 Rebecca.malleyFREEMississippi Cristin Reynolds Deputy Title IX Coordinator 601-266-4671 Cristin.ReynoldsFREEMississippi

 Q. Is there a time limit for reporting a form of sexual misconduct?